 In addition to Blum, there have been hints suggesting a forward call-up may be coming shortly as well.
 We’ll keep you updated as the situation develops.

-Topics: Jonathon Blum
+Tags: Jonathon Blum